 If we take the Barrett Group Q2 results as a baseline (a fixed period—including the effects of the pandemic and economic crisis), our clients who landed in this period landed executive jobs on average 24 weeks after signing on with the Barrett Group.
 They also derived a negotiation benefit because of the more than 100 negotiation levers we have developed over the last 30 years, however, I will ignore this factor in this case and focus only on the acceleration that our methodology typically achieves—at least for clients who follow our guidance and do the necessary work.

-In that case, I might have landed after only six months and this would have added an additional $54,000 or so to my net cash flow, bringing the total improvement with the TBG effect to $257,500 [D] by month 24.
+In that case, I might have landed after only six months and this would have added an additional $54,000 or so to my net cash flow.
+This brought the total improvement with the TBG effect to $257,500 [D] by month 24.

-If you are scratching your head about why no one responds to your job applications on line, or why recruiters are not calling you back, or why your networking efforts have so far yielded little more than moral support, consider hiring an expert and accelerating your career search.
+If you are scratching your head about why no one responds to your job applications online.
+Why recruiters are not calling you back.
+Or why your networking efforts have so far yielded little more than moral support.
+You should consider hiring an expert and accelerating your career search.
 Feel free to contact the Barrett Group.
 We can help.

 [Editor’s Note: in fact this case history took place in Europe and the currency was Euros.
 But we do not think this makes any difference to the point we are making.]